RokLenarcic/SmallWorld/README.md

 Fast enough.
 Single-threaded micro benchmark on Core i5 with 40k random points shows that 2-D trees need 400-500 (`int`) 500-600 (`double`) nanoseconds per lookup, 15% slower if using wrapping.
 3-D spherical tree needs 1100-1200 nanoseconds per lookup.

 Asking for multiple matches will slow things down significantly, asking for 5 nearest matches doubles the time required, asking for 10 nearest triples the time.
-This functionality was designed with fairly low number of matches in mind, if you need 100+ nearest points, let me know.
+This functionality was designed with fairly low number of matches in mind.